This post may contain affiliate links, for which we earn a small commission at no additional expense to you. Click here to read our Disclosure.

 The daily free cultural activities in Merida are one of the best free things to do in Merida with kids.
 Although there are performances every day, the weekend events are not to be missed.
 Most of them are located in Plaza Grande, but check to be sure.

-On Friday nights there is Video Mapping Projection at Cathedral Ildefonso at 8:30 pm.
+There is Video Mapping Projection at Cathedral Ildefonso and Casa de Montejo.
 You might have seen these building projections before, where lights are projected onto the building, bringing it to life.
 It tells the story of the region’s history and culture in vivid colours and animations.
-The Projection Show also happens Wednesdays.

 Other nights will have traditional Mayan dancing and performances.
 We thoroughly enjoyed these and best of all, they are FREE!